-You’ve been thinking about making and selling gift baskets but need to know more before you jump in.
+You’ve been thinking about making and selling gift baskets but need to know more before you begin.
 This article will help you understand your potential!
 Here are top 10 reasons to start a gift basket business today.

 1. Decide if you want to make gift baskets as a full-fledged business or part-time hobby.

-You can start making gift baskets by registering it as a business with state or country officials.
+Start your gift basket business by properly registering the business with state or country officials.
 This gives you access to buy products from wholesalers at low costs.

-If you want to make gift baskets as a part-time hobby, it will give you freedom to create them whenever you want without dealing with business laws.
-However, you cannot deduct any of your expenses on tax forms.
+If you want to make gift baskets as a part-time hobby, you have freedom to create each design whenever you want without dealing with business laws.
+However, in the U.S. you cannot deduct any of your expenses on tax forms.